 - Reduce total bike and rider weight

-Aside from your power to weight ratio, the next biggest thing is gearing.
+Aside from your power-to-weight ratio, the next biggest thing is gearing.
 When you’re riding a long hilly route, you need to pace yourself carefully.
 There’s nothing worse than running out of gears when your legs are already tired.
-This unnessary stress causes muscle microtrauma and lactate build-up, both contributing significantly to your overall fatigue.
+This unnecessary stress causes muscle microtrauma and lactate build-up, both contributing significantly to your overall fatigue.

 If you have a 53/39 chainring on the front, you will need a 27, 28 or even 32 or 36–tooth sprocket on the back.
 If you have a 50/34 chainring on the front, you might still want the option of a 28 or 32-tooth sprocket on the back.
 Your legs will thank you for it.

 You also need to keep on top of your nutrition.
-We would recommend consuming around 20g of carbohydrate per 20-25 minutes; the equivalent to one energy gel.
+We would recommend consuming around 20g of carbohydrate per 20-25 minutes, the equivalent of one energy gel.
 Stay hydrated with water and energy drinks (some find energy drinks sickly when combined with gels, sweets and bars).
-SaltStick salt tablets (1 or 2 per hour) are useful if you're sweating a lot, to aid hydration.
+SaltStick salt tablets (1 or 2 per hour) are useful if you're sweating a lot to aid hydration.

 Click here for my article about pacing for various distances.